blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

-### Note:
-You Will Need The Driver App to successfully run the projects.
-The Project is not fully completed, so please don't forget to point an issue.
+### This project is not complete, its just a part of the actual passenger app.
+### Please Try Out the entire project [Here](https://gum.co/LsYmS) for only a few bucks.
+This includes passenger app, driver app and web admin dashboard.

 ### Sample Android [HERE](https://play.google.com/store/apps/details?id=com.taxihubnigeria.android)

-### You will need to run the project on a mobile device to view the map.

 ### Please Contact Me For Your Projects [HERE](https://chinedu-website.firebaseapp.com/#/contact)